Orange-Cyberdefense/GOAD/README.md

 ### V2 breaking changes
 - If you previously install the v1 do not try to update as a lot of things have changed.
 Just drop your old lab and build the new one (you will not regret it)
-- Chocolatey is no more used and basic tools like git or notepad++ are no more installed by default (as chocolatey regulary crash the install due to hiting rate on multiples builds)
+- Chocolatey is no more used and basic tools like git or notepad++ are no more installed by default (as chocolatey regularly crash the install due to hitting rate on multiples builds)
-- ELK is no more installed by default to save ressources but you still can install it separately (see the blueteam/elk part)
+- ELK is no more installed by default to save resources but you still can install it separately (see the blueteam/elk part)
-- Dragonstone vm as disapear and there is no more DC replication in the lab to save resources
+- Dragonstone vm as disappear and there is no more DC replication in the lab to save resources
-- Wintefell is now a domain controler for the subdomain north of the sevenkingdoms.local domain
+- Wintefell is now a domain controller for the subdomain north of the sevenkingdoms.local domain

 ### Space use
 - the lab take environ 77GB (but you have to get the space for the vms vagrant images windows server 2016 (22GB) / windows server 2019 (14GB) / ubuntu 18.04 (502M))